 Alimony or spousal support is an important aspect of your divorce.
 It could have far-reaching effects on your life.
-As an experienced divorce attorney, Mr. Bond will fight to make sure any alimony agreement in your divorce is fair and in your best interest.
+As experienced divorce attorneys, our firm will fight to make sure any alimony agreement in your divorce is fair and in your best interest.

 Child Custody – Parenting Responsibilities

 Your child’s welfare and quality of life means the world to you.
 The last thing you want is for the ending of your marriage to negatively affect your child.

 Our firm understands how important your children are to you.
 We can help you with all aspects of child custody in your divorce.

 In Illinois, child support decisions are based on a model of income shares.
 This means each parent’s income is factored into the calculation, including the parent who is receiving the support.
 The state also considers the parents’ incomes relevant to one another, and how much time each parent spends with the child.

 First, the court will determine a lump sum of support the child needs.
 Then, they use the calculations outlined by state statute, as well as the factors described above, to determine what each parent must pay.

 Although there is a formula involved with the calculation of child support, having an experienced attorney on your side can help.
 We will make sure all aspects are carried out correctly.
 If you do not want to leave this issue up to the court, we can provide an experienced mediator for you and your ex-partner to discuss terms.
 If it goes to a judge, we will fight tirelessly for your parenting rights.

 In a marriage, you acquire property and other assets (real estate, money, investments) as a couple.
 You may also have assets from before your marriage.
 When a marriage is dissolved, these things must be divided up.
 Generally, anything acquired during the marriage is considered “marital property,” while pre-marriage items are not considered marital property.